monsoonmaelstrom/book2/book2.md

 “*You* invited her over?”
 Alex asks, as if he thinks he misheard me.

 “Yeah.
-Lisette,” I explain with a disgruntled sigh, “I don’t know what to do about her, and it’s possible that our mother may know more about teaching magic to people than I do, since I know absolutely nothing.”
+Lisette,” I explain with a disgruntled sigh, “I don’t know what to do about her, and it’s possible our mother may know more about teaching magic to people than I do, since I know absolutely nothing.”

 “I wouldn’t count on it,” Davy says.
 “I think she might have gotten lucky with the three of us.”